rishav-singh-0/c_programming/notes/19_static_dynamic_library.md

 ### Steps to create Static Library

-1. generate an object file for the source code
+1. Generate an object file for the source code

    Common practice is to create a header file(.h) which contains all the declarations and store it in `include` directory